crystal-xu/KBEnrichment/README.md

 $ cd ..
 ```

-In order to process the datasets, two datasets should first be transformed into the PubTator format.
+Two datasets should first be transformed into the PubTator format.

 Run the processing scripts as follows: